 You’ll usually pay extra for such pre-programmed settings, but they’re worth it if you’re often multi-tasking in the kitchen.

-Countertop blender containers are usually made of plastic or glass.
-Plastic containers are lightweight and aren’t prone to cracking or breaking.
-However, plastic tends to absorb stains and odors more easily than glass, so it must be cleaned quickly after use.
+Blender containers are usually made of plastic or glass.
+Plastic blending containers are lightweight and aren’t prone to cracking or breaking.
+However, plastic tends to absorb stains and odors more easily than glass, so it must be cleaned soon after use.

 Glass containers usually don’t soak up stains or odors, but they can be very heavy and may chip, crack, or shatter.
 Blenders with high-power motors don’t typically use glass containers because of the risk of breakage.